In the Beginning….

 - Promoting the growth of backgammon at local level throughout the UK by, among other things, providing advice and assistance on the formation of new clubs which are then listed on the website Clubs page;

-- Providing news and information about past and future backgammon events – see the blog and the calendar;
+- Providing news and information about past and future backgammon events – see the blog and the calendar, and also photo albums from a number of tournaments in the UKBGF Flickr account.

 - Organising the UK Open Tournament every year which caters for players of all abilities;